brucekarangwamanzi/tuma-africa/PUSH_SUCCESS.md

 - Connect GitHub repository
 - Auto-deploy from main branch

-### Vercel (Frontend)
-- Import GitHub repository
-- Auto-deploy on push

-### Railway
+### VPS Deployment
-- Connect GitHub repository
+- Deploy to your own server
-- Deploy backend and frontend
+- Full control and customization

 ### DigitalOcean
 - Use App Platform